 The Company nominated Makoto Shimamoto as a Director for the following reasons: he has personality traits required of a Director such as high ethics and fairness.
 With his experience and business track records as Director and President of Yamaha Motor Asian Center Co., Ltd. (Thailand), Chief General Manager of PF Model Development Unit of the Company and others, he is highly capable and has expertise in the technological field.
-Accordingly, he is expected to contribute to increasing the corporate value of the Group and enhancing management supervisory capabilities of the Board of Directors.
+Accordingly, he is expected to contribute to increasing the corporate value of the Group and enhancing the management supervisory capabilities of the Board of Directors.

-Yoshihiro Hidaka (Director, Senior Executive Officer)
+Tatsumi Okawa (Director, Senior Executive Officer)

-The Company nominated Yoshihiro Hidaka as a Director for the following reasons: he has personality traits required of a Director such as high ethics and fairness.
-With his experience and business track records as Vice President of Yamaha Motor Corporation, U.S.A., Executive General Manager of MC Business Unit of the Company and others, he is highly capable and has expertise in the management control and business strategy fields.
-Accordingly, he is expected to contribute to increasing the corporate value of the Group and enhancing management supervisory capabilities of the Board of Directors.
+The Company nominated Tatsumi Okawa as a Director for the following reasons: he has personality traits required of a Director such as high ethics and fairness.
+With his experience and business track records as Executive General Manager of ME Business Unit of the Company, Director and President of Yamaha Motor Corporation, U.S.A. and others, he is highly capable and has expertise in the business and management control fields.
+Accordingly, he is expected to contribute to increasing the corporate value of the Group and enhancing the management supervisory capabilities of the Board of Directors.

-Tamotsu Adachi (Outside Director, Independent Outside Officer)
+Takuya Nakata (Outside Director, Independent Outside Officer)

-The Company nominated Tamotsu Adachi as an Outside Director in the belief that he will provide the Company's management with valuable advice and supervision based on his ample experience in international business, formulation of management strategy, and investment activities and wide range of insights.
+The Company nominated Takuya Nakata as an Outside Director in the belief that he will provide the Company's management with valuable advice and supervision based on his wide range of insights and his ample experience of management in general gained from his position as the Director, President and Representative Executive Officer of Yamaha Corporation, by which the Company aims to increase the value of the Yamaha brand commonly used by both companies.
 He meets the requirements for independence stipulated by the Tokyo Stock Exchange and the "Standards for Selecting Independent Outside Officers," and the Tokyo Stock Exchange has been duly notified of his designation as an Outside Officer.

-Takuya Nakata (Outside Director)
+Takehiro Kamigama (Outside Director, Independent Outside Officer)